caseneuve/python-tabulate/README.md

 The `maxcolwidths` argument is a list where each entry specifies the max width for it's respective column.
 Any cell that will exceed this will automatically wrap the content.
-To assign the same max width for all columns, a singular int scaler can be used.
+To assign the same max width for all columns, a singular int scalar can be used.

 Use `None` for any columns where an explicit maximum does not need to be provided, and thus no automate multiline wrapping will take place.